-The California Court of Appeals for the Second District recently held that the mortgage lender’s purchase at foreclosure sale of a leasehold estate – identified in the deed of trust by reference to the lease – did not constitute an express agreement to assume the lease.
+The California Court of Appeal for the Second District recently held that the mortgage lender’s purchase at foreclosure sale of a leasehold estate – identified in the deed of trust by reference to the lease – did not constitute an express agreement to assume the lease.

 A copy of the opinion in BRE DDR BR Whittwood CA LLC v.
 Farmers and Merchants Bank of Long Beach is available at: Link to Opinion.